 Create a tight hold between the two patches using the needle and thread.
 Make sure the thread bonds the mosquito screen with the patch as tightly as possible, leaving out any slack in the thread.

-Double tie a knot in the thread, creating a firm seal that will hold over the hole.
-Check to see if there are any holes where insects could get in.
+Double-tie a knot in the thread, creating a firm seal that will hold over the hole.
+Check to ensure there aren’t any holes around the patch’s perimeter where insects could get in.